-User data will not be shared publicly by the 2DCC prior to publication - or one year following the end date of the associated User Project, as indicated above - without the permission of the user PI.
+User data will not be shared publicly by the 2DCC prior to publication without the permission of the user PI.
 Public sharing includes cases where data reported to NSF becomes part of the public record.
-Data may be shared internally with NSF program officers as part of NSF oversight, with notice given to the user.
+Data may be shared internally with NSF program monitors as part of NSF oversight, with notice given to the user.
 Users are free to redistribute their data, following NSF policies, given that acknowledgement of the 2DCC in providing resources for generation of those data is made.